jamespfennell/transiter/README.md

 transiter install --arg mta_api_key=$MTA_API_KEY us-ny-subway
 ```

-In either case, the server logs will show that GTFS feed updates are happening,
+In either case, the server logs will show GTFS feed updates happening every few seconds,
     and the HTTP API will be populated with data.
 If you installed the BART, you can get data about the Embarcadero station by visiting: